Bocada/PowerBI-Templates/README.md

 # Steps
-All the steps can be found in the file Bocada_PowerBI_Templates_Guide.docx.
+All the steps can be found in the file Bocada_PowerBI_Templates_Guide.pdf.